dbcls/rdf-config/doc/spec.md

 A file that can configure multiple SPARQL queries.
 It is written in the following YAML format.

+In RDF-config, it identifies the necessary property paths from the names of target objects and generates SPARQL queries automatically.
+So all you have to do is list the name of the variable that you want to get as a result in the variables.
+When creating a query that takes a partial value as an argument, such as an ID or a name, specify in parameters the name of the variable to be set as a value and its default value.

 ```
 Query name:
   description: explanation about SPARQL query
   variables: [ foo, bar, ... ]  # Enumerates the object names  (variable names) to be targeted for SELECT in SPARQL

 Another query name:
   description: explanation about SPAQRL query
-  variables: [ bar, ... ]  # Enumerates the object names (variable names) to be targeted for SELECT in SPARQL
+  variables: [ foo, bar, ... ]  # Enumerates the object names  (variable names) to be targeted for SELECT in SPARQL
   parameters:
-    foo: "default value"
+    Object name: default value
 ```

-In RDF-config, the necessary property paths are identified from the names of target objects.
-So all you need is to define a list of variable names to retrieve in the generated SPARQL query.
-You can specify values for variables which to be used in the VALUES clause in the parameters.
+Note that, if a subject of the given variable appears as an nested object of multiple subjects, a generated SPARQL query assumes the value of the variable is same in all occurences, therefore, you might want to manually rename variable names in the SPARQL query depending on your intention.

 ## stanza.yaml

-A file describing information for the metadata.json file, which is necessary to generate [TogoStanza](http://togostanza.org/).
+A file describing information for the metadata.json file, which is necessary to generate TogoStanza.

 ```
 Stanza name:
-  output_dir: /path/to/output/dir     # Output directory name
+  output_dir: /path/to/output/dir     # Output directory name (TODO: should I be able to change it on the command line instead of writing it here?)
   label: "Stanza name"
   definition: "Explanation of stanza"
   sparql: pair_stanza                 # The name of the corresponding SPARQL query defined in sparql.yaml